Carlos-RD/carlosrd.dev/content/posts/first_post/index.md

 2. Because of this and my affinity for not paying for things, I decided to ditch the email server and host the webpage on [GitHub instead](https://gohugo.io/hosting-and-deployment/hosting-on-github/).
 Maybe not as sophisticated but it does the job for now.
 3. Vim's learning curve is steeper than I initially thought.
 Quickly I learned that, in order to succeed with this task, one needs to map the CapsLock key to Esc to prevent severe left-hand injuries.

-## What are the next actions?

-Continue tinkering with Hugo and Bluefish so I make this site more aesthetically pleasing.
-I really need to brush up my markdown and HTML skills.
-I need to creating a system to streamline the post creation process and minimize any resistance.
-This will allow me to be more constant and therefore productive.
-I believe (hope) sticking with using Vim will yield results in the future.

 ## What are the next steps?

 1. Work on creating a streamlined system for post creation to minimize resistance, making me more consistent and, therefore, more productive.